Heidi-Suurkaulio/mastersthesis/notes_for_data_processing.md

 # Notes for the Data Processing

-- remove excess data: sources and empty columns describing years active
+- Remove excess data: sources and empty columns describing years active

-- modyfy namespaces: name 'No.' causes Python error because of the dot, Id is more friendly towards the script, "Family members in the council of the realm" is too verbose use "Family members in the council"
+- Modyfy namespaces: name 'No.' causes Python error because of the dot, Id is more friendly towards the script, "Family members in the council of the realm" is too verbose use "Family" instead

-- how to verify that the data has been processed correctly (connections are to the right person), forever problem in programming and data science
+- How to verify that the data has been processed correctly (connections are to the right person), forever problem in programming and data science

+- Found some 'ghost' nodes e.g. Id: 147, why?